-Students focus on children and their development from contraception to 2 years of age.
+Students focus on children and their development from conception to 2 years of age.
 Learning topics include family structure, family planning, pregnancy and birth to infancy.
 Concepts such as the development, needs and rights of children, childhood and families and the roles of parents and caregivers are explored.
-Students are involved in the 'simulator baby' experience and learn the importance of nutrition, health, and wellbeing.
-This subject will incur a small cost.
+Students are involved in the 'simulator baby' experience and learn the importance of nutrition, health, and wellbeing for babies and other family members.
+This subject incurs a cost.